JakeSidSmith/react-reorder/README.md

-    touchHoldTime={500} // Hold time before dragging begins on touch devices (optional), defaults to holdTime mouseHoldTime={200} // Hold time before dragging begins with mouse (optional), defaults to holdTime onReorder={this.onReorder.bind(this)} // Callback when an item is dropped (you will need this to update your state) placeholder={
+    touchHoldTime={500} // Hold time before dragging begins on touch devices (optional), defaults to holdTime mouseHoldTime={200} // Hold time before dragging begins with mouse (optional), defaults to holdTime onReorder={this.onReorder.bind(this)} // Callback when an item is dropped (you will need this to update your state) autoScroll={true} // Enable auto-scrolling when the pointer is close to the edge of the Reorder component, defaults to true placeholder={
       <div className="custom-placeholder" /> // Custom placeholder element (optional), defaults to clone of dragged element
     }